 As a result, the brand had to apply a more mainstream approach to its communication: it moved from symbolism to more literal messaging and from image-driven communication to product campaigns showcasing the benefits of Apple flagship products.
 It’s also apparent that the recent Apple’s ads build a warmer image of the brand and are more human and humorous than they were in the past, when their tone of voice was more uplifting and aspirational.

 To stay relevant, each of the three most valuable brands in the world has gone through significant changes in their approach to branding and communication.
-Microsoft has changed its mission and put more emphasis on the umbrella brand, Google launched more brand and marketing activities and Apple took on a more mainstream approach and began focusing in communication on its flagship products rather than the overarching Apple brand.
+Microsoft has changed its mission and put more emphasis on the umbrella brand, Amazon shifted to a more emotive style of communication, Google launched more brand and marketing activities and Apple took on a more mainstream approach and began focusing in communication on its flagship products rather than the overarching Apple brand.

 To receive our bi-weekly newsletter with the latest blog post and update on new brand case studies added to BrandStruck, just send your email to firstname.lastname@example.org with the title: Newsletter.